-- 3.6.2.1 Council will consider applications for a postponement of the payment of a development contribution in the case of: - a) a subdivision consent; or - a) a resource consent for land use only, where one or more building consents are required to give effect to the resource consent. - 3.6.2.2 In the case of a subdivision consent, the application must be made when a development contribution assessment is issued and before the Council receives an application for a certificate under section 224(c) of the Resource Management Act 1991 and issues an invoice.
-If it grants a postponement, the Council may do so on whatever terms it thinks fit, including that it may: - a) grant a certificate under section 224(c) of the Resource Management Act 1991, prior to the payment of a development contribution; and - b) register the development contribution under the Land Transfer Act 2017, as a charge on the title of the land in respect of which the development contribution was required. - 3.6.2.3 In the case of a resource consent for land use, the application must be made no later than 14 working days after the issue of a development contribution assessment, at which time the Council will issue an invoice.
-If it grants a postponement, the Council may do so on whatever terms it thinks fit, including that it: - a) will require the development contribution to be assessed and paid on the one or more building consent/s that will give effect to the resource consent; - b) will, in accordance with section 198(2A) of the Act, assess the development contribution on each building consent in accordance with the contents of the policy in force at the time the application for the building consent is accepted; - c) may register the development contribution under the Land Transfer Act 2017, as a charge on the title of the land in respect of which the development contribution was required. - 3.6.2.4 In registering a statutory land charge, the Council will require payment of the development contribution when: - a) in the case of subdivision, each lot or a specified number of lots in the subdivision is transferred; or - b) in the case of a resource consent for land use, at the time the first building inspection is carried out on each building consent granted under the Building Act 2004 that gives effect to the resource consent.
+- 3.6.2.1 Council will consider applications for a postponement of the payment of a development contribution in the case of subdivision consent. - 3.6.2.2 The application must be made when a development contribution assessment is issued and before the Council receives an application for a certificate under section 224(c) of the Resource Management Act 1991 and issues an invoice.
+If it grants a postponement, the Council may do so on whatever terms it thinks fit, including that it may: - a) grant a certificate under section 224(c) of the Resource Management Act 1991, prior to the payment of a development contribution; and - b) register the development contribution under the Land Transfer Act 2017, as a charge on the title of the land in respect of which the development contribution was required. - 3.6.2.3 In registering a statutory land charge, the Council will require payment of the development contribution when each lot or a specified number of lots in the subdivision is transferred; or